 Members Gallery Entry

 All members of the Southern Ceramic Group are invited to have their details included with the website Member’s Gallery.
-The gallery includes an artist statement, contact details (including a contact from with a hidden e-mail address), and up to 12 images of your work.
+Please see the Members Gallery Entry page for details.

 1. This Policy explains why we collect personal information about our members, how we use it, how we secure it and what your rights are.
 It is compliant with the, mandatory from 25th May 2018, General Data Protection Regulation (GDPR), which says that personal data is any information that leads to a person being identified or identifiable.
 The earlier EU Data Protection Directive (94/46/EC) says that the definition is technology neutral.
 It does not matter whether the personal data is stored on paper or on a computer, it is still personal data.